 This is where the Navbar, with its search box, becomes useful.

 The Navbar based search is a good choice - assuming that you don't block the Navbar, and assuming that your readers like using the Navbar - and that the navbar based blog search is not broken.

 But you're not confined to using the Search box on the Navbar - you can make your own search box, and position it where you like.

-Just copy the code to the new gadget.
+Just copy the code - a simple 4 lines - to the new gadget.

 Having setup your new gadget, you can position it anywhere on the page.
 Or, you can have a search box inside a post, as I show above.
 See "Search This Blog", above - and "Search The Real Blogger Status", at the top of the sidebar?

 You can get way more fancy, for instance search multiple blogs at once, using a Google Custom Search box, but for a 5 minute blog upgrade, this is all that you need.